 Along with five other friends, Hali and I ventured here on the first week of March 2016 for our first summer escapade (and also Hali’s birthday celebration — he said age isn’t important).
 It was a bit challenging to arrange a DIY vacation to Balabac.
 At the time of our trip, there was very little material in the internet especially with regards to island hopping prices and contact details.

 So much has changed since our last visit.
-We’ve updated this post with the latest information for the current year (2020), including info on packaged tours to Balabac so you’ll have a hassle-free travel.
+We’ve updated this post with the latest information, including info on packaged tours to Balabac so you’ll have a hassle-free travel.
 Enjoy!

 P.S.
 Traveling to Balabac, soon?
 I also recommend reading our Guide to Island Hopping in Balabac, Palawan.

 How to get to Balabac, Palawan